-Public Utility Regulatory Policies Act of 1978 (PURPA) - One provision of the National Energy Policy Act.
+Public Utility Regulatory Policies Act of 1978 (PURPA) - Federal energy legislation of the National Energy Policy Act which, among other policies, requires utilities to purchase electricity from most small power producers at an avoided cost rate.
 The purpose of PURPA was to encourage conservation, reliability, and efficiency in the delivery and generation of electricity, and to do so with equitable retail rates for electric consumers.

 Rate Schedule - See, Tariff.

-Rate Design - Refers to the framework utilities regulators use to set prices for electricity; it impacts consumption and investment decisions across all resources such as energy efficiency, demand response, and traditional and distributed generation.
+Rate Design - The framework utilities regulators use to set prices for electricity; it impacts consumption and investment decisions across all resources such as energy efficiency, demand response, and traditional and distributed generation.

-Regional Transmission Organization (RTO) - An organization responsible for moving electricity through multi-state areas.
+Regional Transmission Organization (RTO) / Independent System Operator (ISO) - An organization responsible for moving electricity through multi-state areas.
 Regional transmission organizations were formed pursuant to an order from the Federal Energy Regulatory Commission (FERC) in 1999.
-The only regional transmission organization operating in North Carolina is PJMInterconnection.
+The only regional transmission organization operating in North Carolina is PJM Interconnection.

-Report of Proposed Construction (ROPC) - The report filed with the North Carolina Utilities Commission by an electric generating facility under two megawatts fueled by renewable energy resources that are not owned by utilities prior to construction.
+Report of Proposed Construction (ROPC) - The report filed with the North Carolina Utilities Commission (NCUC) by an electric generating facility under 2 MW fueled by renewable energy resources that are not owned by utilities prior to construction.

-REPS Rider - An annual rider to the rates of a public utility to recover costs associated with their compliance with the Renewable Energy and Energy Efficiency Portfolio Standard.
+REPS Rider - An annual rider to the rates of a public utility to recover costs associated with their compliance with the Renewable Energy and Energy Efficiency Portfolio Standard (REPS).
 The REPS Rider is capped at set amounts for different customer classes.
-See, N.C.G.S. § 62-133.8(h).
+See, N.C.G.S. § 62-133.8.

-Retail Electricity Rate - The per kilowatt-hour rate that a customer is charged for the electricity they use.
+Retail Electricity Rate - The per kWh rate that a customer is charged for the electricity they use.

 Retrofit - Modifications to existing residential, commercial, or industrial buildings that may improve energy efficiency or decrease energy demand.

-Rider - An additional charge, separate from the base rate, paid by customers to a utility for a specific purpose. (see, Fuel Rider and REPS Rider)
+Rider [Utility] - An additional charge, separate from the base rate, paid by customers to a utility for a specific purpose (see, Fuel Rider and REPS Rider).